Here are the best places to explore artefacts and collections from the First World War in museums in Britain

 Among them is the Sopwith Camel – the highest scoring fighter of the war – and the German Fokker D.VIII, which saw Herman Goering, later head of Hitler’s Luftwaffe, become an ace.
 The museum’s massive haul of smaller First World War objects – hitherto in storage – are now beautifully displayed in the three central cases allowing you to pour over personal objects, including diaries, mascots, medals, uniforms, weaponry and bullet strafed fragments of rudder art, all of which help to bring the story to life.

-The Somme Museum, Northern Ireland
+The Somme Museum

 In Northern Ireland, just south of Bangor, lies the Somme Heritage Museum.
 The museum is built on the site where soldiers of the 108th Brigade of the 36th Ulster Division were trained after the outbreak of war.